 Balasan or the Child’s Pose – A brilliant pose that helps fight insomnia and lengthens the lower back is especially beneficial to those who work for long hours on the desk.
 This puts a lot of stress on the lower spine causing fatigue and backaches.
 This pose is extremely simple as all you need to do is sit on the floor in vajrasan and slowly while outstretching your arms bend down until your arms touch the floor and are parallel to it.

 Bhujangasan or the Cobra Pose – If you require something that provides instant relief for the back while even giving some work to the arms and abdomens, the cobra pose is perfect for it.
 Along with providing strength to the spinal cord, which takes up the majority weight of the human body in a sitting position, it also improves blood circulation.

 With a combination of breathing, there is also an equal supply of fresh oxygen that is circulated throughout the body.
 This is also very simple as you need to lay on the ground on your stomach and using your arms raise your upper body up to face the wall.
 Keep in mind that the back should arch back which is giving it a good stretch.

 Yoga at the Desk – A Refresher for the Workplace

 Dancer’s Pose – In the midst of the ongoing break, you can include this one which will involve you standing up.
-Then, raise your right leg and bend it towards you back while attempting to press the ankles backwards.
+Then, raise your right leg and bend it towards your back while attempting to press the ankles backward.
 This gives a good stretch to the legs and the ankles making it a solution for stiffness in the feet.